Aleksandr Boroda: Activity

-In 2012, on the initiative of the President of the FEOR Alexander Boroda and the Chief Rabbi of Russia Berl Lazar, the Jewish Museum and Tolerance Center was opened in the Bakhmetevsky Bus Garage building in Moscow, with Alexander Boroda as its founder and CEO.
+In 2012, on the initiative of the FJCR president Aleksandr Boroda and Russia's chief rabbi Berel Lazar, the Jewish Museum and Tolerance Center was opened in the Bakhmetevsky Bus Garage building in Moscow, with Aleksandr Boroda as its founder and director.

 In December 2015, the Zhukovka Jewish Cultural and Religious Center was opened in the village of Zhukovka, Odintsovsky District, Moscow Oblast, under his leadership.
-Since its founding, Alexander Boroda has become the Chief Rabbi of the ERCC.
+Since its founding, Aleksandr Boroda has become the chief rabbi of the Jewish Cultural and Religious Center.

 In 2015, he became a member of the Jury of the 1st Moscow Jewish Film Festival, and in 2016, the 2nd Moscow Jewish Film Festival.
-Since 2017 - member of the Public Council of the Moscow Jewish Film Festival.
+Since 2017, he has been a member of the Public Council of the Moscow Jewish Film Festival.

-In November 2016, Alexander Boroda was invited to Paris, where at UNESCO headquarters the Tolerance Center received the Madanjeet Singh Prize for disseminating the ideals of peace and non-violence.
+In November 2016, Aleksandr Boroda was invited to Paris, where at UNESCO headquarters the Jewish Museum and Tolerance Center received the Madanjeet Singh Prize for disseminating the ideals of peace and non-violence.

 In 2018, the Zhukovka Jewish Religious and Cultural Center was awarded the international architectural prize The International Property Awards.
-The ERCC won in three nominations at once: "Design of Public Buildings", "Architecture of Public Projects", "Construction of Public Projects".
+The Jewish Cultural and Religious Center won in three nominations at once: "Design of Public Buildings", "Architecture of Public Projects", and "Construction of Public Projects".